Posts Tagged ‘Fiction’

 On a secluded area off an interstate in the mid-western United States, Milton’s family reminisces about a time they visited him at a New Jersey Prison.

 “I remember that trip.”
-Milton’s mother Emily recalled.
+Milton’s mother recalled.
 “We went into New York afterwards.”

 “I remember you STOLE something from the Strand Bookstore!”
-Milton’s father and Clarice’s grandmother recalled with a laugh the misadventure they had in the world’s biggest second-hand book shop.
+Milton’s father recalled with a laugh over the misadventure they had in the world’s biggest second-hand book shop.

 “Oh, those were good times.”
-Emily said.
+Emily rememinisced.
 “We saw Cats on Broadway, and remember we went to see the Twin Towers?”

 “Oh yeah, we did.”
-Clarice said, recalling the two landmark skyscrapers that were destroyed just a few years ago.
+Clarice said, recalling the two landmark skyscrapers that were part of the national tragedy that occurred just a few years ago.

 “I remember that day.”
 Milton said.
-“We didn’t have TV but we all listened to it on the radio.”
+“We didn’t have TV but we all heard the news on the radio.”
 Then, shaking his head he muttered.
 “God damn awful.”
 His family nodded in agreement.
 Every single person sitting around this campfire had blood on their hands, but even for monsters such as these, they all silently agreed that the evil that day was a step too far.

 “Anyway, that was a nice little trip.”
 Emily said.